 All right.

-Now, I'm not even going to get into the details of why they say that right-wing news operates more like a religion.
+Now, I'm not even going to get into the details of why they say that our right-wing news operates more like a religion.

-One of them is, there are different rules One of them is that thing I don't like even matter what the thing is.
+One of them is that thing I don't like is like a cult.

 Just ignore that.

-No, it's not like it's not a cult.
+No, it's not like, it's not a cult.

 It might have like a couple things that remind you, but no, it's never a cult.